mpizenberg/rgbd-tracking-evaluation/README.md

 Each algorithm have a different set of requirements.
 These have been tested under the Arch linux distribution, kernel 4.19.17-1-lts or more recent.
-To make everything compile, it required, as direct dependencies:
+To make everything compile, it required:

 - [OpenCV][open-cv].
-OpenCV-Contrib also required.
+Contrib also required.
 Tested with version 4.0.1.
 - [Ceres Solver][ceres-solver].
 Tested with version 1.14.0.
 - [Eigen3][eigen3].
 Tested with version 3.3.7.
 - [Boost][boost].
 Tested with version 1.69.0.